MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 utilization) by allowing the server to send data preemptively that the server anticipates the client will need.
 When coupled with server-side [Pipelining](#pipelining), overall latency for a complex, multipart interaction can be dramatically reduced.

+#### **Session Layer**
+A session defines the logical protocol for communication.
+It is responsible for designating the structure of messages, the format of message serialization, and the semantics of message exchange.
+It is also responsible for authentication, versioning, and configuration negotiations.
+Sessions and their semantics implement the logic of a message passing system.

 #### **SIP**
 See [Software Isolated Process](#software-isolated-process).